Vegan Strawberry Cheesecake Bars are a no-bake treat made with cashews, coconut, and dates. Both kids and adults will love this dairy-free dessert.

 - Almonds: Blended almonds create the rich, nutty crust of the cheesecake.
 You can also use walnuts, however the hard texture of almonds adds more structure.

-- Medjool Dates: Also known as nature's candy, pitted Medjool dates are the other key ingredient in the cheesecake crust.
+- Medjool Dates: Also known as nature's candy, Medjool dates are the other key ingredient in the cheesecake crust.

 - Sugar: I use organic granulated sugar, however you can also use maple syrup to add sweetness to the filling.

 - Lemon: For quintessential cheesecake tang, both lemon zest and juice are a must!

 For a full list of recipe ingredients and quantities, see the recipe card below.

 - Use Different Berries: In place of the strawberry garnish, feel free to use blueberries, raspberries, or blackberries.

 - Add Coconut Whip: Top each bar with a dollop of homemade or store-bought coconut whipped topping.

 - Make Low Sugar: In place of the granulated sugar, use a sugar alternative, such as monk fruit or erythritol.

 The only difficult thing about this recipe is waiting 5 hours for the no-bake cheesecake to freeze.
 Otherwise, homemade cheesecake has never been easier.
 Here's how to make it: